 It is the policy of the Dubuque Police Department to be committed to informing the community and the news media of events within the public domain that are handled by or involve this agency.
 However, due to the nature of the police operations and right to privacy issues, not all information is subject to release and not all personnel are authorized to release information.

 Public information falls under the purview of the Chief of Police and the Assistant Chief of Police, and Lt.
-Joe Messerich has been designated as the department's Public Information Officer.
+Ted McClimon has been designated as the department's Public Information Officer.
 Lt.
-Messerich can be contacted for questions on media releases and requests for interviews; details on police calls for service, special events, crime data and trends; department related issues such as history, recruitment and retention, training, department demographics and internal affairs data; or any other inquiries related to the Dubuque Police Department and its operations.
+McClimon can be contacted for questions on media releases and requests for interviews; details on police calls for service, special events, crime data and trends; department related issues such as history, recruitment and retention, training, department demographics and internal affairs data; or any other inquiries related to the Dubuque Police Department and its operations.
 Lt.
-Messerich's contact information is located in the upper right corner of this page.
+McClimon's contact information is located in the upper right corner of this page.

 During non-business hours, inquiries can be directed to the on-duty Shift Supervisor at (563) 589-4425.
-Citizens are also encouraged to register for the City's "Notify Me" service (upper left corner of this page in the blue box) as all Dubuque Police issued media releases are sent using "Notify Me", in addition to being posted on the Department's main page and in the front lobby of the Law Center.
+Residents are also encouraged to sign up for the Police Department's "Notify Me" email/text service, as all Dubuque Police issued media releases are sent using "Notify Me", in addition to being posted on the Department's main page and in the front lobby of the Law Center.

 Crime prevention topics, public information and safety tips:

 For more information on crime prevention and other related topics, please visit the following websites:

 - Learn more about Dubuque's Neighborhood Enhancement Lighting Program.

 - Nextdoor.com A free and private social network for neighborhoods, strengthening communities through virtual neighborhood watch.

 - Iowa Attorney General Helpful information on crime prevention, trends, scams and safety.

 - Federal Trade Commission Specializing in consumer protection and unfair business practices.